 If you’re having trouble connecting to your Google Assistant, try the following tips:

-- Make sure your watch is connected to your phone.
+- Make sure that your watch is connected to your phone.

-- Make sure you have a Google Account on your watch
+- Make sure that you have a Google Account on your watch

-- On your watch, turn Airplane mode on and off.
+- On your watch, turn Aeroplane mode on and off.

 What you can ask your Google Assistant